hadasayar/BattleShipGame/README.md

 Start the API as mentioned in the "Getting Started" section.

-Use your favorite API client (e.g., Postman, curl) to interact with the API endpoints.
+Use API client (e.g., Postman, curl) to interact with the API endpoints.

 Register new players using the /api/game/newplayer endpoint.